Wood and Tree Fungi

 Categories

-"Wood and Tree Fungi" provides an up-to-date overview of the various wood and tree fungi that damage trees, lumber, and timber, with special focus given to identification, prevention, and remediation techniques.
+This book bridges the gap between research and application providing an up-to-date overview of the various wood and tree fungi that damage trees, lumber, and timber.
+Special focus is given to identification, prevention, and remediation techniques, and the book bridges the gap between research and application.

 MoreTable of Contents: